-Football season is almost here which means Sunday afternoons with friends and family and lot of yummy game day food!
-I love these Bite Sized Potato Skins for parties.
+Football season is almost here which means Sunday afternoons with friends and family and a lot of yummy game day food!
+I love these Bite-Sized Potato Skins for parties.
 The perfect size to try without having to each a large amount.

 Loaded potato skins are my all time favorite appetizer!
 They can take a lot of time to make though and be pretty filling which leaves less room for all the other appetizers.
 I decided to make a smaller and easy to make version that I think you are going to love.

 My mom actually made something similar to this growing up.
 She sliced potatoes just like this and baked them and called them French fries.
 She would always serve them with sloppy joes or burgers and we dipped them in ketchup just like fries.
 When we hosted a super bowl party last year I wanted to serve potato skins but didn’t want to spend a lot of time making them.
 I decided to slice them up just like my mom did then load them.
 I dipped them in sour cream and they taste just like a potato skin.

 Preheat the oven and then prepare a baking sheet with foil.
 I love using foil for this recipe since we will be melting cheese on the pan.
 It makes clean up so much easier.

 Step two: Wash potatoes then slice into about 1/2 inch slices and place on a greased baking sheet.
 The most important thing to remember is to make sure they are all the same thickness so you can bake them evenly.
 Last you want to drizzle with oil and then sprinkle with salt.

 Place in the oven and cook for 10-15 minutes, remove from oven and flip potatoes.
 Place back into the oven for 10-15 more minutes or until potatoes are tender.
 Remember that how you cut your potatoes can change the cooking time.
 Of course, a thicker cut potato will take longer to cook.

 When your potatoes are tender then you can top them with shredded cheese and place them back into the oven just until cheese is melted.